mdower/chico-crime-logs/README.md

-# chico-crime-logs
+Crime logs

 These documents require cleaning and processing prior to analysis.
-Chico police release only 30 days of records and attempt to scrub others.
+Local police release only 30 days of records and attempt to scrub others.
 These are what could be found during Feb 2017, using only Google search.